 The National Law Journal has selected Jessamyn as one of the 40 “most accomplished young attorneys in the D.C. area.”
-She has been recognized in the 2018 edition of IAM Patent 1000, the World’s Leading Patent Practitioners.
+She has been recognized in the 2018-2019 editions of IAM Patent 1000, the World’s Leading Patent Practitioners.
 The 2018 edition praises her as a “biotech star” who “can carry the day in other types of disputes too.”
 Benchmark Litigation has named Jessamyn to its 2017 “Under 40 Hot List.”
 Managing Intellectual Property has recognized Jessamyn as one of the global “IP STARS - Top 250 Women in IP” from 2013 to 2017.
 LMG Life Sciences recognized Jessamyn as a “Life Science Star” in the area of patent litigation from 2012 to 2018.